theweefies/aircracked-ng/README.md

     - Fixed Coordinates:       Pass the -y/--coords option with coordinates in the format 35.121212,-75.232323 (floating point, signed, comma separated).
 These will be encoded into into the ppi geotag.
     - src/airodump-ng/airodump-ng.c:
       line:
-        - 60: added ctype.h include (i think??)
+        - 60:          added <ctype.h> include (i think??)
         - 130:         ax_all_chans array
-        - 140: ax_chans array
+        - 143:         ax_chans array
-        - 148: channel_frequency_map_bg
+        - 151:         channel_frequency_map_bg
-        - 166: channel_frequency_map_a
+        - 170:         channel_frequency_map_a
-        - 194: channel_frequency_map_ax
+        - 198:         channel_frequency_map_ax
+        - 263:         letoh24 - function to convert a 3 byte array to host order
-        - 258: frequency defines
+        - 277:         frequency #defines
-        - 261-412: ppi header functions/vars
+        - 280-433:     ppi header functions/vars/#defines
-        - 562: 4x lopt additions - int scan_11ax, int ppi, double coordinates[2], and int target
+        - 582:         4x lopt additions - int scan_11ax, int ppi, double coordinates[2], and int target
-        - 569-626: targeting globals
+        - 588-651:     targeting globals
-        - 1090: modified usage table
+        - 1114:        modified usage table
-        - 1758: TO DO: Need to set some of the 802.11ax properties to zero for new ap_cur
+        - 1787:        Set some of the 802.11ax properties to zero for new ap_cur
-        - 2369-2430: Ext.
+        - 2401-2475:   Ext.
 Tag and HE Operation parsing for AX
-        - 3462-3522: PPI writing calls and logic for encoding optional fixed coords
+        - 3507-3567:   PPI writing calls and logic for encoding optional fixed coords
-        - 4181-4186: Target AP identification and marking
+        - 4226-4231:   Target AP identification and marking
-        - 4500-4503: Added text fg color default after marking AP target (if in target mode)
+        - 4546-4549:   Added text fg color default after marking AP target (if in target mode)
-        - 4596-4606: Target STA identification and marking
+        - 4641-4651:   Target STA identification and marking
-        - 4669-4672: Added text fg color default after marking STA target (if in target mode)
+        - 4715-4717:   Added text fg color default after marking STA target (if in target mode)
-        - 4684-4687: Added text fg color default at end of processing loop to ensure that text resets to ad default (if in target mode)
+        - 4730-4732:   Added text fg color default at end of processing loop to ensure that text resets to ad default (if in target mode)
-        - 4693: TO DO: Maybe update Target NA Station identification and marking?
+        - 4740: TO DO: Maybe update Target NA Station identification and marking?
-        - 5702-5756: Added functions deal with converting channels to frequency strings
+        - 5747-5846:   Added functions dealing with converting channels to frequency strings
-        - 5761: modified invalid_channel to account for ax channels
+        - 5848:        modified invalid_channel to account for ax channels
-        - 5834,5867: modified getchannels to account for ax channels
+        - 5924,5957:   modified getchannels to account for ax channels
-        - 6326: updated freq array to hold 3x options (a, bg, ax)
+        - 6416:        updated freq array to hold 3x options (a, bg, ax)
-        - 6334: added freq_string to hold updated frequencies
+        - 6424:        added freq_string to hold updated frequencies
-        - 6402: updated long_options array (4x) - 80211ax, ppi, coords, target
+        - 6492:        updated long_options array (4x) - 80211ax, ppi, coords, target
-        - 6493: set new lopts to 0 (5x), lopt.scan_11ax, lopt.target, lopt.ppi, lopt.coordinates[0], lopt.coordinates[1]
+        - 6583:        set new lopts to 0 (5x), lopt.scan_11ax, lopt.target, lopt.ppi, lopt.coordinates[0], lopt.coordinates[1]
-        - 6596: updated short options string - recent fix to this was left a colon on end of X. Options added: Xpzy:
+        - 6687:        updated short options string, fix to this was left a colon on end of X. Options   added: Xpzy:
-        - 6694: added case 'X' for 802.11ax
+        - 6785:        added case 'X' for 802.11ax
-        - 6700: modified case 'c' for ax parsing; should retain default behavior if -X is not passed
+        - 6791:        modified case 'c' for ax parsing; should retain default behavior if -X is not passed
-        - 6769: modified case 'b' for ax band use
+        - 6860:        modified case 'b' for ax band use
-        - 6821: added case 'z' for target mac highlighting
+        - 6912:        added case 'z' for target mac highlighting
-        - 6834: added case 'y' for fixed coordinates option
+        - 6924:        added case 'y' for fixed coordinates option
-        - 7397: added logic to ensure that gpsd option is passed with ppi option (Unless fixed coordinates option is in play; however, it may be desirable to just build the radiotap - this functionality already exists)
+        - 7488:        added logic to ensure that gpsd option is passed with ppi option (Unless fixed coordinates option is in play; however, it may be desirable to just build the radiotap - this functionality already exists)
-        - 7454: added argument ppi to dump_initialize_multi_format call
+        - 7544:        added argument ppi to dump_initialize_multi_format call

     - include/aircrack-ng/support/station.h:
       line: